 - In The Closer: the last we see of Brenda Leigh Johnson in the Grand Finale is her eating one of her long-missed chocolates as the elevator doors close.

 - Scrubs 1x15, "Bed, Banter, and Beyond" deconstructed Will They or Won't They?, showing JD and Elliot's first day together as well as the ensuing weeks and their break-up.
 The episode ended on the door of JD's apartment closing on the Dramatic Irony of JD and Elliot promising each other the relationship won't proceed down the path we just saw it follow.

 - An episode of The Larry Sanders Show combines this with Brick Joke: midway through an episode, a character can be seen drawing something on the office door.
 The last thing that happens is people walk out the door, and as they close it behind them, we're treated to a drawing of a giant middle finger.

 - The Nightmare Room does this twice every episode: once before the commercial break and once at the end.

 - Mad Men does this numerous times, finally deliberately averting it in "The Suitcase."

 - Boardwalk Empire: The second-to-last scene of Season 3 has one as an homage to the one from The Godfather, with a gender reversal as Margaret is the one who closes the door on Nucky.

-- Friends: In an utterly heartbreaking final scene, the last shot of the series pans arounds Monica's empty apartment, past the six keys belonging to the characters and fades out on the purple door and iconic gold frame that is the Friends motif to millions.
+- Friends: The last shot of the series pans arounds Monica's empty apartment, past the six keys belonging to the characters and fades out on the purple door and iconic gold frame that is the Friends motif to millions.
 Definitely representing the final curtain coming down as the gang have left Monica's for the last time and are moving on to a new era in their lives.